erin-atkinson/FrontalInstabilities/notes/0-introduction.md

 ```bash
 julia -t 4 path/to/script.jl
 ```
 Note the optional `-t` argument.
 This is the number of threads that Julia should use.
-It defaults to one, but simulations will greatly benefit from multithreading, so I suggest using as many as your computer has available (use 4 if you are unsure) when running simulation code.
+It defaults to one, but simulations will greatly benefit from multithreading, so I suggest using as many as your CPU has available (use 4 if you are unsure) when running simulation code.

 ## Adding Oceananigans and GLMakie
 Julia comes with its own package manager, all you have to do it run Julia to access the REPL then type `]`: